 Empire State Building

-It may not be the tallest building in New York City (although it comes in at a respectable 4th place), but it’s undoubtedly the most iconic.
+It may not be the tallest building in New York City (although it comes in at a respectable 6th place), but it’s undoubtedly the most iconic.
 Ride up the elevator or take the steps if you’re feeling ambitious to the 86th and 102nd-floor observatories for a 360-degree view of the city’s famous landmarks.
 On clear days, you can see up to 80 miles into the distance and get a glimpse of a whopping six states.
-The Empire State Building is open daily, and tickets start at $44 for adults and $38 for children.
+Tickets are $40 and up.

 20 West 34th Street, New York, NY 10001